In this Raspberry Pi light sensor tutorial, I show you how to connect the photoresistor sensor up to the GPIO pins correctly.

 GPIO.setmode(GPIO.BOARD) #define the pin that goes to the circuit pin_to_circuit = 7

-Next we have function called rc_time that requires one parameter which is the pin number to the circuit.
-In this function we initialise a variable called count, we will return this value once the pin goes to high.
+rc_time that requires one parameter, which is the pin number to the circuit.
+In this function, we initialize a variable called count, and we will return this value once the pin goes to high.

-We then set our pin to act as an output and then set it to low, we then have the script sleep for 10ms.
+We then set our pin to act as an output and then set it to low.
+Next, we have the script sleep for 10ms.

-You can simply download the code by using wget.
-The following command will do exactly just that:
+You can download the code by using git clone.
+The following command will do exactly just that.

 sudo nano light_sensor.py